aMIrmxc/aMIrmxc-dev/src/content/note/welcome.md

 ---
 title: Hello, Welcome
-description: An introduction to using the note feature in Astro mxc
+description: An introduction to the amirmxc's Astro Blog.
 publishDate: "2024-10-14T11:23:00Z"
 ---

-Hi, Hello.
-This is an example note feature included with amirmxc's blog.
+This is an example of amirmxc's blog.

-They're for shorter, concise "post's" , they generally don't include headings
+Curious how everything works under the hood?
+You can view the source code of this blog—built with the Astro framework—on my GitHub page.